-yarn.resourcemanager.monitor.capacity.preemption.total\preemption\per\round= <(memory-of-one-NodeManager)/(total-cluster-memory)> example, if one NodeManager has 32 GB, and the total cluster resource is 100 GB, the total\preemption\per\round should set to 32/100 = 0.32.
-The default value is 0.1 (10%):
+yarn.resourcemanager.monitor.capacity.preemption.total_preemption_per_round= <(memory-of-one-NodeManager)/(total-cluster-memory)>

 This is the maximum percentage of resources preempted in a single round.
 You can use this value to restrict the pace at which Containers are reclaimed from the cluster.
 After computing the total desired preemption, the policy scales it back to this limit.
 This should be set to (memory-of-one-NodeManager)/(total-cluster-memory).
+For example, if one NodeManager has 32 GB, and the total cluster resource is 100 GB, the total_preemption_per_round should set to 32/100 = 0.32.
+The default value is 0.1 (10%):

+'''

+yarn.resourcemanager.monitor.capacity.preemption.total_preemption_per_round=

-For yarn.resourcemanager.monitor.capacity.preemption.total\preemption\per\round= 0.1 yarn.resourcemanager.monitor.capacity.preemption.natural\termination\factor= 1.0
+0.1

+'''